xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 ### Inter-Domain Forwarding

-The Compass Metro Fabric achieves network scale by IGP domain separation.
+The Metro Fabric achieves network scale by IGP domain separation.
 Each IGP domain is represented by separate IGP process on the Area Border Routers (ABRs).